Collecting Sea Glass - The Beaches Our Sea Glass Comes From

 I began collecting sea glass on the OBX (Outer Banks of North Carolina) and amassed a sizable personal collection of sea glass during our 20+ year residency.
 I spent thousands of hours and walked hundreds of miles in pursuit of these addictive beach gems.
 For the first several years of making sea glass jewelry, I personally collected all of my own sea glass.

 In the mid 90's the OBX had 2 hurricanes hit back to back.
 They did not produce significant real estate damage or news attention but erased our pebble beds and sloughs (where most sea glass is found on the OBX) for more than 2 years.
-This was the time our business started to blossom and at this time we started to purchase and trade from reputable collectors.
+This was the time By The Sea Jewelry started to blossom and at this time we started to purchase and trade from reputable collectors.

 Now we have amassed a collection of jewelry quality sea glass in the 1000 pound range.
 We have invested over $100K to provide our customers with the best sea glass in the world.

 In acquiring so much glass over the years, we are also able to offer such rare earring matches such are reds, oranges and multi colored glass on our site.